MidwestAccessCoalition/lockbox_rails/README.md

 #### Brakeman

 We use Brakeman to check for security vulnerabilities in our project's codebase.
-This check runs in CircleCI and any output from the scan is saved in the Artifacts tab under `security-scans/brakeman.log`.
 Brakeman can also be run locally:

 ```sh
 yarn scan:brakeman